realpitchpatch/pitchpatch/content/pages/terms.md

 ## Disclaimer, Liability, and Property Rights Information
 ### Responsibility for Contents
-The contents of our web pages were created with the greatest care.
-Nevertheless, we cannot guarantee that the content is up-to-date, reliable or complete.
-In accordance with the law, we are responsible for the content pitch patch created by ourselves.
-In this context, we would like to clarify that we are not responsible for information provided by or collected from third parties.
-We do not control the information that is sent, nor do we follow up on possible illegal activities.
-If illegal activities are detected, we follow our obligation to block or delete the corresponding content, according to paragraphs 8 to 10 of the Telemedia Act (TMG).
+The contents of my web pages were created with the greatest care.
+Nevertheless, I cannot guarantee that the content is up-to-date, reliable or complete.
+In accordance with the law, I am responsible for the content pitch patch created by ourselves.
+In this context, I would like to clarify that I am not responsible for information provided by or collected from third parties.
+I do not control the information that is sent, nor do I follow up on possible illegal activities.
+If illegal activities are detected, I follow my obligation to block or delete the corresponding content, according to paragraphs 8 to 10 of the Telemedia Act (TMG).

 ### Links to External Websites
-The contents of external websites to which we refer directly or indirectly are outside our area of responsibility and we do not adopt them as our own.
-We do not assume any responsibility for any content or disadvantages resulting from the use of the information available on the linked websites.
+The contents of external websites to which I refer directly or indirectly are outside my area of responsibility and I do not adopt them as my own.
+I do not assume any responsibility for any content or disadvantages resulting from the use of the information available on the linked websites.

 ### Copyrights and Trademark Rights
 All content displayed on this website, such as texts, photographs, graphics, brands and trademarks are protected by the respective protective rights (copyrights, trademark rights).
-The use, reproduction, etc. are subject to our rights or the rights of the respective authors or rights holders.
+The use, reproduction, etc. are subject to my rights or the rights of the respective authors or rights holders.
-Information on legal violations: If you notice any legal violations within our Internet presence, please inform us of them.
-We will remove illegal content and links immediately after becoming aware of them.
+Information on legal violations: If you notice any legal violations within my Internet presence, please inform me of them.
+I will remove illegal content and links immediately after becoming aware of them.